You are here

 Industry Trade Advisory Committees (ITACs) are integral links between industry and the United States government.
 Jointly administered by the Department of Commerce and the United States Trade Representative (USTR), ITACs provide a public-private forum to ensure that industry has a voice in formulating the trade policy of the United States.

 ITAC 11, the Small and Minority Business ITAC, was chartered to incorporate priorities of small and minority businesses in formulating U.S. trade policy and to address issues of concern to small and minority businesses in trade negotiations.

-U.S. policy-makers rely on these trade advisors to help identify trade barriers and to provide advice on key objectives and bargaining positions for multilateral, bilateral, and regional trade negotiations, as well as other trade-related policy matters.
+U.S. policy-makers rely on these trade advisors to help identify trade barriers and to provide advice on key objectives and bargaining positions for trade negotiations, as well as other trade-related policy matters.

 Small business advisors serving on this and other ITACs provide valuable input as the Administration seeks to improve economic opportunities for America's businesses, workers, and communities through trade.